 Certain restrictions imposed on taxable REIT subsidiaries are intended to ensure that such entities will be subject to appropriate levels of federal income taxation.
-For example, a 100% tax applies to certain non-arm selength transactions between a REIT and its TRS.
-See ☐ Penalty Tax. ☐ rents from real property; interest on debt secured by mortgages on real property or on interests in real property dividends or other distributions on, and gain from the sale of, stock in other REITs; gain from the sale of real property or mortgage loans; abatements and refunds of taxes on real property;
+For example, a 100% tax applies to certain non-arm's length transactions between a REIT and its taxable REIT subsidiary.
+See "-Penalty Tax."